Why This Methodology Exists

 |

-Entity concepts universal, but methodology optimized for brand/reputation use cases specifically. | Kalicube Pro has task management and SOPs for entity work.
+Deep on entity and Knowledge Panel optimization specifically; narrower than full content/corpus engineering. | Entity concepts universal, but methodology optimized for brand/reputation use cases specifically. | Kalicube Pro has task management and SOPs for entity work.
 Not a general cross-functional model. | Six-step implementation: Entity Home → Description → Facts → Classify → Schema → Corroboration. | Daily/weekly tracking via Kalicube Pro.
-Knowledge Panel and Brand SERP metrics. | Tiered categories for reputation issues.
+Knowledge Panel and Brand SERP metrics. | Brand ambiguity resolution, entity confusion management.
+Entity-specific reputation, not general crisis protocols. | Tiered categories for reputation issues.
 Entity-specific, not general GEO failure modes. | 9.4B+ data points.
 70M+ tracked entities.
 Deep proprietary data in entity domain. |

 |